iMrLopez/isth-test-react/README.md

 The goal of this test is to make you code a small ReactJS app.
 We have scaffolded a skeleton app for you, but please change whatever you want (CSS files, HTML structure, JS structure...).

-- Make sure to load the list of products at the beginning of the execution, it will change everytime you hit the API endpoint below
+- Make sure to load the list of products at the beginning of the execution, it will change everytime you hit the API endpoint below.
 - The app can have as many components as you want.
 - Any library of your choice can be used.
+- Any design library of your choice can be used.
-- The search should work and filter (prefereably in real time) the list of products by its SKU
+- The search should work and filter (prefereably in real time) the list of products by its SKU.

 Show us what you can do in 12 hours top!.